dipsywong98/arena/readme.md

 The good old tic-tac-toe rule, two players `O` and `X`, `O` go first, and then take turn to put their symbol to an empty box in the 3x3 grid, the first to get three in a row/column/diagonal wins, otherwise when the grid is full it's a draw.

-### Specification
+### Notation

-We use a compass notation for positions
+Use this compass notation when requesting and handling response with arena tic-tac-toe.

 ```
 |NW|N |NE|